-Both Greek and California fishermen are lucky enough to have spiny lobsters all along their coastlines.
-So, it would seem their lobster recipes could be interchangeable.
-And that's why my new recipe is Greek stuffed lobster baked with homemade tomato sauce and feta cheese.
-This flavor combination is loved by Greek fishermen and hopefully by California fishermen too.
+Both Greek and California fishermen have spiny lobsters along their coastlines.
+That's why I'm introducing a recipe straight from a Greek fisherman's kitchen, stuffed Greek lobster.
+This recipe bakes stuffed lobster halves filled with chunks of lobster, homemade tomato sauce and feta cheese.
+This flavor combination is loved by all Greeks.

 Like having lobster for breakfast?
 Try my lobster omelet, it's a great way to start your day!